-Definition: Stimulating employees to use their competencies, capabilities and experience in a way that adds value to the business, providing personal growth, technical innovation and profit.
+Definition: Stimulating employees to use their competencies, capabilities and experience in a way that adds value to the business and provides personal growth, technical innovation and profit.

-Management approach: The Group’s development approach is to encourage the employees to take ownership of their development with the manager / company adopting a supportive / facilitating role.
-The employee’s personal development is captured in a personal Learning and Development Plan.
+Management approach: The Group’s development approach is to encourage employees to take ownership of their development with the manager/company adopting a supportive/facilitating role.
+The employee’s personal development is captured in a personal learning and development plan.
 These plans are evaluated annually between manager and employee.
-BAM offers employees various tools that can be used in their personal development, all accessible via the internal My BAM Career site.
+BAM offers employees various tools that can be used in their personal development, which are all accessible via the internal My BAM Career site.
 Across the Group, BAM works with a number of universities externally and internally with the Group’s training centres to ensure BAM continues to offer high-quality training and development programmes.

 With BAM Business School, BAM offers an integrated approach to support employees in achieving their goals.
-The training portfolio allows employees to keep their professional knowledge up to date and to further develop the wider skills related to their role.
-In this way, BAM Business School also supports the various career paths that can be realised within the organisation.
-The training courses support the focus on collaboration between different disciplines, promote synergy between subsidiaries and play an important role in knowledge management within the Group.
-These courses include topics like integrity, entrepreneurship, commerce, new contract forms, project development, risk management, procurement and financial management.
+The training portfolio allows employees to keep their professional knowledge up to date and to further develop the wider skills related to their role and their career paths.
+Courses include topics like integrity, entrepreneurship, commerce, new contract forms, project development, risk management, procurement and financial management.
 The Group aims to foster an open culture of learning and exchanging knowledge in the form of training and education, building on the knowledge and expertise available.

 Energy and emissions

 Definition: Energy consumption for BAM’s direct activities and the entire lifecycle of its products, and the CO2 emissions as a result of this energy consumption.